bofhgr/TM-Target-Profile-for-SC-by-qp/README.md

 **************************************************************************

 Version Info
-Updated in anticipation for Star Citizen 3.0
+Updated for Star Citizen 3.0 PTU
-Last Update: Oct 20 2017
+Last Update: Nov 23 2017

-This page is under construction
+This profile is a work-in-progress

+Currently given testing access to members of Old Blood and Guts gaming community Learn more at oldbloodandguts.com you can also contact me on Discord qp#8888